“Dress for Success”-Fact or Fiction?

 It’s important to remember that the person makes the suit—not vice versa.

-Rob: The choices you make in how you present yourself can enhance your confidence and influence but remember to always be who you are.
+Cooper: The choices you make in how you present yourself can enhance your confidence and influence but remember to always be who you are.
 If you are trying to fake it in an interview or a meeting or just in everyday life, people will smell it from 10 miles away.
 If you are genuine in your business and interactions, I promise it will take you far.

 In conclusion, the way you choose to present yourself to the world has a powerful impact on your personal and professional life.